 The above relationship is our first kinematic relationship.
 The acceleration in this relationship is really the average acceleration.
-However, since the acceleration is constant, the average acceleration is the same as the acceleration at any instant between the initial and final state.
+However, since the acceleration is constant in this model the average acceleration is the same as the acceleration at any instant between the initial and final state.